VictorBrouwer/ai-eng-challenge/README.md

 -   **🗣️ Add a Voice Interface**: Integrate text-to-speech (TTS) and speech-to-text (STT) to give your AI a voice.
 -   **🔒 Implement Advanced Guardrails**: Add more sophisticated safety mechanisms to prevent harmful, off-topic, or irrelevant responses.
 -   **📚 Incorporate Conversation History**: Give your system memory to allow for more natural, context-aware conversations.
+-   **🧪 Add Comprehensive Testing**: Implement a robust testing suite to ensure code quality and reliability.
+-   **🚀 Implement CI/CD**: Set up a continuous integration and deployment pipeline to automate testing and releases.
+-   **🐳 Dockerize the Application**: Package the solution into a Docker container for easy deployment and scalability.

 Now, go forth and build the most epic AI-powered customer support ever! 🚀